wtdcode/erigon/cmd/downloader/readme.md

 ## Snapshots (synonym of segments/shards) overview

 - What is "snaphots"? - It's way to store "cold" data outside of main database.
 It's not 'temporary' files - it's `frozen db` where stored old blocks/history/etc...
-Most important: it's building block for future "sync without execution all blocks from genesis".
+Most important: it's "building block" for future "sync Archive node without execution all blocks from genesis".

 - When snapshots are created? - Blocks older than 90K (`FullImmutabilityThreshold`) are moved from DB to files in-background